Snowflake Data Cloud Cost Risks

 Snowflake Cost Optimization Best Practices

-Best Practice #1 – Resource Monitors.
-One of the first things that Snoptimizer does is automate daily Resource Monitors at a warehouse level based on all the Snowflake Metadata database history and warehouse and Resource Monitor settings.
-This gets set almost immediately after you purchase Snoptimizer.
-BOOM.
-This has both huge cost risk reduction limits and guardrails for all of your warehouse compute.
+One of the initial features of Snoptimizer is the automation of daily Resource Monitors at a warehouse level, which is based on the Snowflake Metadata database history and warehouse and Resource Monitor settings.
+This is set up immediately following the purchase of Snoptimizer.

 Best Practice #2 – Auto Suspend Setting Optimization.